Arena Quarter

 Arena Quarter (sometimes referred to as Arena Qtr) is a mixed city centre development with residential, retail and office developments in Leeds, West Yorkshire, England.
 It is located in Leeds city centre and the area is best known for housing Leeds Arena.

-In recent years, a number of developments have been built in Arena Quarter.
+In recent years, a number of high-rise developments have been built in Arena Quarter.
 This includes Opal 3 and Sky Plaza, both of which are student accommodation.
 Yorkshire's tallest building began construction in the Quarter in October 2018.